Applications are now being accepted for Fall 2020. Deadline: February 14, 2020

-Option specific courses focus on developing and enhancing skills in that area, while core courses focus on collaboration with students in the other options.
-The core courses mirror professional structures and working relationships in the professional realm and prepare the students for that reality.
-Projects and productions both as part of the required coursework and as part of the various additional opportunities (theatre productions through the Department of Theatre and Dance, thesis media productions through the Department of Television, Film, and Media Studies, and more) provide students with ample opportunity to apply the skills which are developed and gained in the classroom.
+This MFA program offers students a broad overview of the collaborations required to create, write and perform across the mediums of TV, Film, Theatre and New Media.
+Students work from the beginning of the production process, in both live and recorded mediums, focusing on project development.
+Courses in each option focus on developing and enhancing skills in the students’ specific chosen area.
+Courses mirror professional structures and working relationships in the professional realm and prepare the students for that reality.
+Projects and productions both as part of the required coursework and as part of the various additional opportunities (theatre productions through the Department of Theatre and Dance, media productions through the Department of Television, Film, and Media Studies, and more) provide students with ample opportunity to apply the skills which are developed and gained in the classroom.

-However, the focus on this MFA program is not on preparing graduate students to teach in their post-graduate careers.
-The focus is on working in the professional realm.
-Final Thesis projects are intended to be completed works that students can submit for professional work as part of their portfolios.
+While teaching opportunities are available, the focus on this MFA program is on working in the professional realm.
+Final Culminating projects are intended to be completed works that students can submit for professional work as part of their portfolios.

-Given the Cal State LA community, we are also eager to support students from a diverse background who have a passionate voice and vision that may be underrepresented in the current industry.
-We seek to support these underrepresented voices by providing the tools needed to face the challenges of the industry and change the landscape to be more diverse and inclusive.
+The MFA in TVFT is eager to support students from diverse backgrounds who have a passionate voice and vision.
+We seek to support voices that may be underrepresented in the current industry by providing the tools needed to face the challenges of the industry and change the landscape to be more diverse and inclusive.

 - Study at a diverse multicultural, multilingual, 21st century campus at the heart of the entertainment industry